SKindij/Asynchronous-Programming-JS/README.md

 ```
 ___
 ### ES7 introduced Async/Await.
+With the async and await keywords, we can create async functions which implicitly return a promise.<br>

+When encountering an 'await' keyword, the execution of the 'async function' body gets paused ✋🏼.
+And the rest of the 'async function' gets run in a **microtask** instead of a regular task.
+In that time the ***JS engine*** jumps out of the async function and continues running the code in the ***execution context*** in which the async function got called 🏃🏽‍♀️ (_for example, the global execution context_).

+___
+Did you notice how **async functions** are different compared to a **promise.then**?
+The 'await' keyword suspends the 'async function', whereas the 'Promise' body would've kept on being executed if we would've used '.then'!

 ___
 In a ***browser*** the timer identifier is a number.
 For instance, ***Node.js*** returns a timer object with additional methods.